lab1092/blender-manual_ja/manual/modifiers/modify/vertex_weight.rst

    Geometry Distance
       Use the distance between each vertex and the target object, or its geometry.

-The :guilabel:`Geometry Distance` mode has three additional options, :guilabel:`Vertex`, :guilabel:`Edge` and :guilabel:`Face`.
+The *Geometry Distance* mode has three additional options, *Vertex*, *Edge* and *Face*.
 If you enable more than one of them, the shortest distance will be used.
 If the target object has no geometry (e.g. an empty or camera), it will use the location of the object itself.

 Vertex